The three body first post-Newtonian effects on the secular dynamics of a compact binary near a spinning supermassive

 where the time derivation ${d/ dt}$ is converted to a dimensionless one ${d/d\tau}$ by rescaling time compared to the inner orbital period with $\tau\equiv t/T_{\text{{in}}}={t \over 2\pi}\sqrt{m\over {\alpha}^3}$.

-If the outer orbital plane is nearly a constant, then the reference frame could be set approximately on the orbital plane where ${\mathbf{J}}_{\text{out}}$ is depart from $Z$ axis by a very small angle $\iota_3\to 0$.
-Then we could expand the expressions in Eq.~(\ref{quadrupolegeneral}) by $\iota_3$ as
+The Kozai-Lidov oscillation of the inner orbit is approximately described by the first four equations in Eq.~(\ref{quadrupolegeneral}), and the rest is the back reaction on the outer orbit which is ignorable.
+If the outer orbital plane is nearly a constant, then the reference frame could be set approximately on the orbital plane where ${\mathbf{J}}_{\text{out}}$ is depart from $Z$ axis by a very small angle with $\iota_3\to 0$.
+Then the generalized Kozai-Lidov equations in Eq.~(\ref{quadrupolegeneral}) we could be expanded by $\iota_3$ as:

-Where we obtain the standard Kozai-Liodv formula (see e.g. \cite{Naoz:2016vh, Will:2017vjc}) in the dominant terms of Eq.~(\ref{quadrupolestandard}), and the dependence on $\Omega-\Omega_3$ is of order $O(\iota_3)$ smaller than the dominant terms.
+Which degenerate to the standard Kozai-Liodv formula (see e.g. \cite{Naoz:2016vh, Will:2017vjc}) in the dominant terms, and the dependence on $\Omega-\Omega_3$ is of order $O(\iota_3)$ smaller.
 This means when the outer orbital plane do not change significantly, we could safely use the standard Kozai-Lidov formula to describe the Newtonian quadrupole perturbations.
 While when the outer orbital plane changes moderately, the secular dynamics will depend on the angle $\Omega-\Omega_3$, and in this case we have to use the Kozai-Lidov formula in the generalized form (\ref{quadrupolegeneral}). \end{widetext}